angus6b23/squash/README.md

 - tinyXXX(Insert image format here) - Those creepy webpages really make me feel reluctant to upload my images to their sites

 Good thing is that squoosh is open-sourced and I can build my own version easily

+## Known issues

+- Browsers with dynamic import or canvas disabled (E.g. librewolf) will not work

 ## Building the application by yourself